unsaved/gradle-javaPropFile-plugin/README.txt

     The value of a variable will be the last value that was assigned to it.
     You can prohibit attempts to overwrite by throwing or silently ignoring.

-    The provided method 'propFileLoader.traditionalPropertiesInit()'
+    Gradle provides no way to unset/remove any Project property, therefore JavaPropFile has no capability to remove a property.

+    Provided Methods:

+        void propFileLoader.load(File)
+            Obviously, loads a properties file.
+That's the whole point of this plugin.

+        void propFileLoader.traditionalPropertiesInit()
-    loads 'app.properties' (if it is present), prohibiting use of undefined
-    ${...} references; then loads 'local.properties' (if it is present), allowing use of undefined references.
+            loads 'app.properties' (if it is present), prohibiting use of undefined ${...} references; then loads 'local.properties' (if it is present), allowing use of undefined references.
 Overwriting is allowed.
 (It will use whatever settings you have made previously regarding typeCasting, system property assignment, and system property expansion.
 Only the last of these is enabled by default).

-    Gradle provides no way to unset/remove any Project property, therefore JavaPropFile has no capability to remove a property.

     Configurations: